konstantin-morenko/latex-equation-explanation/README.md

-Explanation of the formulas in LaTeX
+Align explanation for formulas in LaTeX
 ========

+The package is licenced under Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).

+The package was developed as an answer to the question on [tex.stackexchange.com](https://tex.stackexchange.com/q/95838/119485)

-Package `eqexpl` was developed to give the tool to make «perfect» explanation to formulas, not just the enumeration.
+The package `eqexpl` was developed to give the tool to make «perfect» explanation for formulas, not just the enumeration.

                 I = U / Rs,            (1)